nebius/nebius-solution-library/k8s-training/README.md

-enable_grafana    = true # Enable or disable Grafana deployment with true or false enable_prometheus = true # Enable or disable Prometheus deployment with true or false enable_loki       = true # Enable or disable Loki deployment with true or false enable_dcgm       = true # Enable or disable NVIDIA DCGM Exporter Dashboard and Alerting deployment with true or false
+enable_grafana    = true # Enable or disable Grafana deployment with true or false enable_prometheus = true # Enable or disable Prometheus deployment with true or false enable_loki       = true # Enable or disable Loki deployment with true or false enable_dcgm       = true # Enable or disable NVIDIA DCGM Exporter Dashboard and Alerting deployment using true or false

 ## Loki
-loki_access_key_id = "" # See the instruction in README.md on how to create this.
-Leave empty if you are not deploying Loki. loki_secret_key    = "" # See the instruction in README.md on how to create this.
+loki_access_key_id = "" # See README.md for instructions.
 Leave empty if you are not deploying Loki.
+loki_secret_key    = "" # See the instruction in README.md on how to create this.
+If you are not deploying Loki, leave it empty.
 ```

-Check the details below for more information on [Grafana](#grafana), [Prometheus](#prometheus), [Loki](#temporary-block-to-make-loki-work-now) and [NVIDIA DCGM](#nvidia-dcgm-exporter-dashboard-and-alerting).
+See the details below for more information on [Grafana](#grafana), [Prometheus](#prometheus), [Loki](#temporary-block-to-make-loki-work-now) and [NVIDIA DCGM](#nvidia-dcgm-exporter-dashboard-and-alerting).

-> Deploying Loki will require you to create a service account!
-Please check the instructions [here](#temporary-block-to-make-loki-work-now)!
+> To deploy Loki, you will need to create a service account.
+See the instructions [here](#temporary-block-to-make-loki-work-now).

 ### Storage configuration